514ccmtl/congenial-spoon/README.md

 # c.
 Describe steps to open a pull request?
 The following are the steps to open a pull request:
-First, fork the repository from the main branch - On Github.com --> Select Create a new fork in the Code tab Second, clone the repository locally to your computer --> In Github.com, copy the URL for the new fork --> Then go to Git Bash, enter git clone https://github.com/your_specific_username/repository.git --> Enter
+First, fork the repository from the main branch - On Github.com --> Select Create a new fork in the Code tab

+Second, clone the repository locally to your computer --> In Github.com, copy the URL for the new fork --> Then go to Git Bash, enter git clone https://github.com/your_specific_username/repository.git --> Enter

 Third, create a new branch --> In Bash, enter git checkout -b feature/github_branch_name Fourth, write the code

 Fifth, Stage the changes, commit the changes, and write a descriptive commit message --> git -a -m "These are the new changes for the code"

-Sixth, psuh the branch to repository --> git push origin main
+Sixth, push the branch to repository --> git push origin main

 # d.
 Describe steps to add a collaborator to a repository (share write permissions)
 The following are the steps to add a collaborator to a repository:
-First, Got to Github.com, log in, and go to the repository where the collaborator should be added Second, click on the Settings tab of the repository Third, click the Collaborators button in the Access section Fourth, click Invite a collaborator in the Collaborators section --> Type the collaborator's Github username --> Click Add username to send an invitation to the user
+First, Got to Github.com, log in, and go to the repository where the collaborator should be added

+Second, click on the Settings tab of the repository

+Third, click the Collaborators button in the Access section

+Fourth, click Invite a collaborator in the Collaborators section --> Type the collaborator's Github username --> Click Add username to send an invitation to the user

 Fifth, an email is sent to the collaborator --> Collaborator accepts the invitation to access the repo

 # e.
 What is the difference between git and GitHub?